Amazon Vendor Central EDI Ensuring Optimized Business Communication

 - EDI integrated with an ERP System: In case a vendor using, an elaborate and broader ERP like NetSuite or SAP, he can integrate all his EDI into ERP and process orders through ERP instead of his vendor portal.

 - EDI connection into an OMS: This integration of EDI is offered in situations where a Vendor does not use an ERP and instead has multiple sales channels.
 Hence, he can use the EDI with his order management system.

 In order to set up EDI as an Amazon Vendor one is required to follow the step after reaching Amazon Vendor Central the section

 “EDI—->Self Service Setup”.
 The setup process follows as:-

-- Enabling Global Settings: Under this procedure, a supplier’s system get integrated with Amazon’ s server.
-This step normally includes downloading a certificate to authenticate your server in order to create secure, encrypted connection allowing a message to pass across it.
+- Enabling Global Settings: Under this procedure, a supplier’s system gets integrated with Amazon’s server.
+This step normally includes downloading a certificate to authenticate your server in order to create a secure, encrypted connection allowing a message to pass across it.

 - Setting EDI Message According to EDI Code: After having access to the Amazon server then an EDI provider will carry out the testing and enabling each EDI message.
 The entire process begins with Purchase Order (EDI 850) and ends with Invoice (EDI 810).

 How EDI can be used Amazon Vendors in other sectors as well?